 However, surprisingly though we readily associate corresponding ordinal notions with the first additive approach to the natural number system, this is greatly lacking with respect to the second multiplicative approach.

-Now clearly we are talking about a different kind of order here in relation to the primes, which is not linear.
+Now clearly we are talking about a different kind of order here in relation to the primes, which is not of a neat successive nature.
 However it is an extremely important kind of order nonetheless!

 Thus the primes while maintaining their distinct individual identity in quantitative terms, can be collectively combined with each other in an apparent seamlessly integrated fashion.